 In today’s article we will install MyBB on a Ubuntu 16.04 VPS.

 MyBB is a very popular open source, intuitive and extensible forum software developed using PHP and MySQL.
+Installing MyBB on Ubuntu is simple task, just follow the steps bellow.

 With everything from forums to threads, posts to private messages, search to profiles, and reputation to warnings, MyBB features everything you need to run an efficient and captivating community.
 Through plugins and themes, you can extend MyBB’s functionality to build your community exactly as you’d like it.